harsh9t/crawlscripts/README.md

 # crawlscripts
-repository of shell scripts for crawling freebase, wikidata and dbpedia
+repository of naive (really) shell scripts for crawling freebase, wikidata and dbpedia